yongliang-wu/NumPro/README.md

 python eval/qwen2_vl_7b_hd.py
 ```

-### Results
+### Evaluation
-You can find the results of NumPro-FT in the [Google Drive](https://drive.google.com/drive/folders/1SQT_jboYlEDvl_fJKbHBb4BOGZDH4YS3?usp=sharing).
+We provide the evaluation results of NumPro-FT through [Google Drive](https://drive.google.com/drive/folders/1SQT_jboYlEDvl_fJKbHBb4BOGZDH4YS3?usp=sharing) for reference and comparison.

-Note: The results of NumPro-FT are processed at 0.5 FPS.
-To obtain the corresponding results at 1 FPS, please multiply the frame numbers by 2.
+Important Note: All results are processed at 0.5 frames per second (FPS).
+To convert to 1 FPS timestamps, simply multiply the frame numbers by 2.

+For evaluation metrics and implementation details, please refer to the evaluation code from [TimeChat](https://github.com/RenShuhuai-Andy/TimeChat).

 ## Acknowledgement
 Our implementation is based on the following repositories: